Criminal Law

 Drinking and driving are accompanied by many penalties.
 Some of them include hefty fines, probation, criminal record, increased auto insurance rates, loss of your driver's license, and mandatory installation of an ignition interlock device that must be paid for by you.
 If you are not a Canadian citizen, as result of changes to the legislation introduced in 2018, you can be subject to removal from Canada if convicted.
 There are significant immigration consequences to permanent residents.

-For a strong defence against your charges, call us at 519-584-0769 or send us an email for a free consulation
+For a strong defence against your charges, call us at 519-584-0769 or send us an email for a free consultation

 • Assault